Buyer GuideBuyer evaluation

 10. One thread per order, accessible to the whole team

 We'll go through each one.
-At the end, we'll cover what small teams should pay for, and we'll name the tools that fit each feature best.
+At the end, we'll cover what small teams should not pay for, and we'll name the tools that fit each feature best.

 1. POS- or sales-driven order recommendations